What is Automation Testing? Ultimate Guide to Test Automation

 In determining a test automation strategy, a QA team will create a plan for testing that will outline the approach and goals of the project, including which tests will be automated and which not.
 Next, the team will weigh the pros and cons of various tools for automation testing.

-Choosing an automation tool is about choosing the right tool at the right time.
+An automation tool is about choosing the right one at the right time.
 The factors to be considered in making that choice include:

 • Cost